I Am Never Doing Ministry Again

 I promise I did not write all this as a bait and switch.
 I'm getting to the point.

-While I was trying to figure out how to do ministry in California, I happened to land in an amazing job.
-Within a few months, it became very clear to me that it was exactly the environment I had been looking for during my time working for the church -- and Jesus wasn't mentioned ever.
+While I was trying to figure out how to do ministry in California, I had to pay the bills.
+I landed a temporary gig at what I discovered was an amazing company.
+Within a few months, it became very clear to me that it was exactly the environment I had been looking for during my time working in ministry.
+That temporary gig became a full-time role and has provided me opportunities and growth and the financial freedom I'd never imagined before.

 AND....
 HERE'S MY POINT

-I have come to embrace a much more holistic view of my relationship with God, my calling, my dreams and what serving Him truly means.
+I have come to embrace a much more holistic view of my relationship with God, my calling, and my dreams.
 I was raised to believe that there was a separation between the sanctified and the secular.
 The highest calling or purpose in life was a life devoted to “ministry”.
 I loved God so much I wanted to serve Him in the BEST way possible and assumed that meant doing ministry full-time.
 However, this thinking boxed me into a structure and system that wasn’t designed to do what was in my heart to do.
-I’m not called to work in the church, I’m called to serve God and change the world.

 I am never working in ministry again, because my LIFE is ministry.
 I do not need to be within the four-walls of a church, have a title, or be seen by others in order to be who I was created to be.
-All the dreams in my heart have been given to me by God.
 Chasing my dreams is ministry.
 Loving my family and friends well is ministry.
 My job is ministry.
 Chasing my passions is ministry.
 Taking care of my body is ministry.
 Maintaining my mental and emotional health is ministry.
 Developing my talent and skills is ministry.
 Managing my finances is ministry.
 Working to solve the problems I see around me is ministry.
 Enjoying the life I have is ministry.

 Sarah Dawn